Pursuit of biomarkers of brain diseases: Beyond cohort comparisons: The case of brain activity based biomarkers

 We can extend this example of RNNs to the brain through a thought experiment: take the motor cortical activity (RNN1) from a healthy person when he/she is performing a reaching task -- the readout here is the mapping from the motor cortex activity (RNN1) to the arm movement (output 1).
 Map this activity on the motor cortex of another person (replace RNN2 by RNN1).
-Will the second person also perform the reaching task in the same way as the first person?
-The answer is no. That is, healthy activity of a brain region is 'healthy' given the state of the rest of the brain and would make the other person non-functional or dysfunctional.
+Will the second person also perform the reaching task in the same way as the first person after such a brain swapping?
+The answer is no. That is, healthy activity of a brain region is 'healthy' given the state of the rest of the brain and would make the other person 'non-functional' or 'dysfunctional'.
+This thought experiment can be extended to the whole brain network.
+Indeed, knowing the whole brain activity still excludes downstream decoding of brain activity by spinal circuits and muscles.

 The AI model and thought experiment reveal two important issues of biomarker of a brain disease: degeneracy prevents from resorting to cohort comparison and considering single type of data leads to confounding.